anna-filou/anna-filou.github.io/now.md

 ### What is this page?

-It’s more or less the answer to “what are you up to lately?”
+It’s the answer to “what are you up to lately?”
 Learn more about the [Now Now Now project](https://nownownow.com/about).

 **Latest Update: {{ page.date }}**